-Students of THEO interested in participating in the Erasmus+ program can contact the Erasmus Office and the THEO’s website to obtain the relevant information.
+Students of TSCC interested in participating in the Erasmus+ program can contact the Erasmus Office and the TSCC’s website to obtain the relevant information.

-Procedure for participation in Erasmus+ program as THEO student
+Procedure for participation in Erasmus+ program as TSCC student

 Application and approval: